Charles Wright Academy: Academics and faculty

 CWA has a total of 84 teachers among whom 61% have advanced degrees.
-They have an average of 16 students per class and offers 16 AP courses.
+They have an average of 16 students per class and offer 14 AP courses.

 Athletics

-A total of 11 sports are offered which includes; baseball, basketball, cross country, football, golf, soccer, tennis, track and field, ultimate frisbee, and volleyball.
-They also offer theatre and knowledge bowl which count towards sports credit.
+A total of 11 sports are offered, including baseball, basketball, cross country, football, golf, soccer, tennis, track and field, ultimate frisbee, and volleyball.
+Additionally, theatre and knowledge bowl are offered as extracurricular activities.
 There are numerous student-run clubs at the school.